MicrosoftDocs/azure-docs/articles/cdn/edgio-retirement-faq.md

 - Validate if your workloads on Azure CDN from Edgio are compatible with Azure Front Door (see here and here to help verify) and migrate as soon as possible using these instructions before January 7, 2025.

-- If Azure Front Door is not compatible with your workload(s), determine if Akamai could be compatible via the Azure Marketplace or work with another CDN provider.
-If you chose to work with Akamai, please feel free to contact Microsoft Support, and we can put you in touch with the Akamai team dedicated to performing migrations to their platform.
+- If Azure Front Door isn't compatible with your workloads, determine if Akamai could be compatible via Azure Marketplace or work with another CDN provider.
+If you chose to work with Akamai, feel free to contact Microsoft Support, and we can put you in touch with the Akamai team dedicated to performing migrations to their platform.

     > [!IMPORTANT]
     > - If you plan a migration to Akamai or another CDN provider, you will need set a Feature Flag by following these instructions (select the Feature Flag “DoNotForceMigrateEdgioCDNProfiles”) before January 7, 2025.
 Doing so will prevent Microsoft from migrating you to Azure Front Door (please see below).
 Note you will have until January 14, 2025 to complete your migration to another CDN, but again Microsoft cannot guarantee your services will be available on the Edgio platform before this date.
     > - The Azure Marketplace is currently not available for customers in South Korea.
     > - Please be advised we will need to halt all configuration changes to Azure CDN by Edgio profiles starting on January 3, 2025.
 This means you will not be able update your CDN profile configuration, but your services on Azure CDN from Edgio will still operate until you are migrated or the Edgio platform is shut down on January 15, 2025

-- If you have any services running on Azure CDN from Edgio on January 7, 2025 and have not informed us of your plans (please see above), we will attempt to migrate your services over to Azure Front Door on January 7, 2025.
-We will be performing this migration to Azure Front Door on a “best effort” basis, and doing so might cause issues related to the billing, features, availability, and/or performance you are currently consuming with Azure CDN from Edgio.
+- If you have any services running on Azure CDN from Edgio on January 7, 2025 and haven't informed us of your plans (please see above), we'll attempt to migrate your services over to Azure Front Door on January 7, 2025.
+We'll be performing this migration to Azure Front Door on a “best effort” basis, and doing so might cause issues related to the billing, features, availability, and/or performance you're currently consuming with Azure CDN from Edgio.

 ### What are some key things I should do to verify my workloads are working properly on AFD?

 - Look at [metrics and logs](../frontdoor/front-door-diagnostics.md) for Azure Front Door resources to observe for 4xx/5xx errors, cache/byte hit ratios, and origin health.
-- Please see the following troubleshooting guides for any other issues:
+- See the following troubleshooting guides for any other issues:
     - [Troubleshoot Azure Front Door common issues](../frontdoor/troubleshoot-issues.md)
     - [Troubleshoot general performance problems](../frontdoor/troubleshoot-performance-issues.md)
     - [Frequently asked questions](../frontdoor/front-door-faq.yml)